-On this point, it is worth noting that if you are taking out a 12 month policy of this kind, then it will come into effect on the latest renewal date of the cars in question.
-So if one of the cars you want covered is insured until March under the terms of its current policy, and another until May, then the new policy will be active for 12 months from May and temporary or short term cover will be active for the first car between March and May to make up the difference.
+If you want to take out a 12-month multi car insurance policy, then it will come into effect on the latest renewal date of the cars in question.
+So, if one of the cars you want covered is insured until March under the terms of its current policy, and the other is insured until May, then the multi car insurance policy will be active for 12 months from May.
+Temporary or short-term cover will be provided to the first car between March and May to make up the difference.

 Is this kind of insurance always cheaper?